 □ 44.
-Cut off another length of wire, 8 inches long.
+Cut off another length of the same wire, 8 inches long.
 Wind 1 turn through the core, loop out 1 inch, twist together and run one more turn through the core, continuing on in the same direction as before.
 Tin each end with solder all the way up to the core body.
-This winding is the 2 turn center-tapped secondary of T2.
+This winding is

-- 45. Winding T1: Locate the remaining larger 2-hole ferrite core.
-Cut off a 10 inch length of enameled magnet wire and thread the wire through the core 3 times, pulling each turn gently tight.
+□ 45.
+Winding T1: Locate the remaining larger 2-hole ferrite core.
+Cut off a 10 inch length of the thicker enameled magnet wire and thread the wire through the core 3 times, pulling each turn gently tight.
 That's 3 times through each hole resulting in 3 complete whole turns through the core.
 Again, the amount of wire cut for this task is the proper amount.
 If you have too little or too much, then you have not wound the core correctly.

 Tin each end with solder as before.
-Tin all the way up to the core body. - □ 46.
-Cut off another length of wire, 91⁄2 inches long.
+Tin all the way up to the core body.

+☐ 46.
+Cut off another length of the same wire, 91⁄2 inches long.
 Wind 1 turn through the core, loop out 1 inch, twist together and run one more turn through the core.
 Continue on in the same direction as before.
-Tin each end with solder all the way up to the core body.
-This winding is the 2 turn center-tapped primary of T1.
+Tin each

 - □ 47.
 Locate the smaller transformer (T2) and install it snugly on the PC board. - □ 48.
 Install the larger transformer (T1) into the indicated location on the PC board. - 49.
-Install L1, a 15 turn toroid inductor wound previously.
+Install L1, a 25 turn toroid inductor wound previously.
 If desired, a small dab of hot melt glue, bathtub sealer, or caulk may be used to secure the toroids. - □ 50.
-Install L2, the 16 turn toroid inductor you marked it, remember? - 51.
-Install L3, the remaining 15 turn toroid inductor.
+Install L2, the 28 turn toroid inductor you marked it special, remember? - 51.
+Install L3, the remaining 25 turn toroid inductor.